30 November 2006

 10. In Pushing Hands always enter first.
 Entering means part of you, whether physical, mental, emotional or energetic (and preferably all four), leaps behind the other so that your heart contains them.

 11. Always go forwards.
-The good student is the one who refuses to settle into contentment, and is constantly endeavouring to shed the soft skins of contentment (oxidation).
-When the skin is flayed away the flesh beneath drips, seeps and glistens.
+The good student is the one who refuses to settle into complacency, and is constantly endeavouring to shed the soft skins of contentment (oxidation).
+When the skin is peeled away the flesh beneath weeps, seeps and glistens.
 If you stand still for an instant a scab of self-satisfaction will form.
 It is the moving forward that abrades the skin and keeps you raw.

 25 November 2006